buuug7/notes/road-map/frontend/css/css-basic.md

 }
 ```

+---

-### CSS height and width
+## CSS height and width

 Setting fixed dimensions to your rectangles

-The dimensions(or height and width)of an element are dynamic,as they fluctuate in order to fit the content.
+The dimensions(or height and width)of an element are dynamic, as they fluctuate in order to fit the content.

 ```css
 blockquote {